getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Missing Instrumentation:**

 Sentry may indicate that gaps between spans are "Missing Instrumentation."
 This could mean that the SDK was unable to capture or instrument any spans within this gap automatically.
-It may require you to instrument the gap [LINK: manually].
+It may require you to instrument the gap [manually](#setting-up-tracing).

 **Viewing Span Details:**